 Sustiva can only be obtained with a prescription and treatment should be started by a doctor who has experience in the management of HIV infection.
 It is available as capsules and tablets and must be given in combination with other antiviral medicines.
 It is recommended that Sustiva be taken on an empty stomach and without food, preferably at bedtime.

 The recommended dose of Sustiva for adults is 600 mg once a day.
-In patients aged three months to 17 years, the dose depends on body weight.
-For patients who are unable to swallow, the capsule contents can be mixed with a small amount of food (around two teaspoons).
-The dose of Sustiva needs to be reduced in patients taking voriconazole (used to treat fungal infections).
-Patients taking rifampicin (an antibiotic) may need to take a higher dose of Sustiva.
+In patients aged 3 months to 17 years, the dose depends on body weight.
+For patients who cannot swallow, the capsule contents can be mixed with a small amount of food (one or two teaspoons).
+The dose of Sustiva may need to be adjusted in patients taking certain other medicines at the same time.

 For full details, see the summary of product characteristics (also part of the EPAR).

 How does Sustiva work?

 The active substance in Sustiva, efavirenz, is a non-nucleoside reverse transcriptase inhibitor (NNRTI).
 It blocks the activity of reverse transcriptase, an enzyme produced by HIV that allows it to reproduce itself in the cells it has infected.
 By blocking this enzyme, Sustiva, taken in combination with other antiviral medicines, reduces the amount of HIV in the blood and keeps it at a low level.
 Sustiva does not cure HIV infection or AIDS, but it can hold off damage to the immune system and avoid the development of infections and diseases associated with AIDS.

 What benefits of Sustiva have been seen in studies?